 The app also includes a useful directory of Walkingworld members with businesses near to your walk.
 It could be an outdoor shop, a pub, a restaurant or a B&B. Like the walk itself this directory is stored for offline use, so you can look up details while you are out and about.

-You can install the Walkingworld app for free on your Android or iOS device and only decide to upgrade with a subscription if you would like the enhanced features.
+You can install the Walkingworld app for free and only decide to upgrade with a subscription if you would like the enhanced features.
 There is no time limit on free use of the app.

 We hope you will find subscribing worthwhile.
 If you subscribe to Walkingworld – for just £18 a year – you can save as many walks as you like and they will be kept on your device for 30 days.
 The maps are ‘proper’ Ordnance Survey outdoor maps, just like the paper ones.
 At outer zoom levels you will see OS 1:50,000 Landranger mapping and if you zoom in the walk is shown on the gold standard of mapping, the OS 1:25,000 Explorer map.
 Your Walkingworld subscription also allows you to access the walk on the website and print out the guide and OS map.